S460s/todo/README.md

 Things to improve:

-1. The deleting project system
+1. The deleting project system.
+2. The editing system.